 Ballet is recognized as the foundation of most theatrical dance forms.
 The theories and practices of the Society of Russian Ballet form the heart of our curriculum.
 Class material has been carefully developed to ensure a steady, healthy technical and artistic progression from one level to the next.
 The syllabus is a joy to dance and encourages creativity for students at every stage of their development.

 Students will be invited to participate in pre-pointe and pointe classes on an individual basis when they have the necessary physical and technical development.
 Pre-pointe classes will focus on body alignment and strength training for the lower leg and feet.
 Also included is anatomical instruction and information on how to care for the feet and pointe shoes.
 At the end of this preparatory year students will be assessed for pointe readiness.

-Due to the physical demands of pointe, pre-pointe and pointe classes are only open to Intensive Training Programme students.
+Due to the physical demands of pointe, pointe and variations classes are only open to Intensive Training Program students.
 If you would like further in formation about pre-pointe training and pointe work readiness please contact the office for our handout.

 Modern dance and improvisation explores the techniques and concepts of contemporary movement styles that developed in the past century.
 This class will explore the varied ways to use the torso, floor-work, movements across the floor, and improvisation to create expressive and personal movement innovations.

 Children’s jazz is composed of a number of popular dance styles accompanied by the strong rhythms and high energy of popular music.
 This class will reflect a solid balance of technique and styling appropriate for the age of the children.
 It is highly recommended that this class be supported by ballet study.

 Upper level jazz and adult jazz classes will explore the many forms of groove and social dancing, and will combine that with classic jazz styling.
 Groove styles will pull from African, Lindy hop, swing, house, hip hop party dance, salsa, locking and popping, and breaking!